 Isabel: There are 12 different areas in prison, divided depending on their interests, for example a sector for those who study or for those who pray.
 They have a routine based on that.
 Then they are also divided into middle security prisoners and high security ones.
 And of course men and women.
 They all have to be separated, otherwise they fight with each other.
-The one who killed doesn’t accept those who abused.
+The ones who killed don't accept those who raped.
 We started in the rugby area, number 8.
 We worked with them for one year, they were happy.
-Suddenly we said: now we go also to zone 7.
+Suddenly we said: now we're going to zone 7.
 They said: you cannot go there, you are ours.
 We answered: no, you have to start to be gentle with others.
 You have to start to learn that as well.
 If not, you did not get what yoga is about.
 Yoga is service.
 We divided the teachers and started in zone 7.
 We even asked prisoners from zone 8 to help us to lead the classes.
 Suddenly, 8 and 7 started to look differently at each other.
 They had something in common.

 Do you also work with women?

 Isabel: I answer, why not?
 It’s the way to connect with my vulnerability, with my shadows.
-Where other see darkness, I see light, I see a boy who want to change.
+Where others see darkness, I see light, I see a boy who wants to change.
 Our society is spiritually poor in many ways.
 We all need to change.
 The change is in you, if you don’t change, nobody will.

 And you, how did you change with this experience?